bridgecrew-perf6/ml_deploy_aws/README.md

 Step by step guide

 ## Part 1: Develop model using transfer learning
-0. install the req and activate the virtual environment
+0. create a virtual environment, install the req and activate the venv

 ```
+(assuming you're also using anaconda3's python) python -m venv <venvName>
 pip install requirements.txt
-source torchVenv/bin/activate
+source <venvName>/bin/activate
 ```

 Images were downloaded from https://www.kaggle.com/clorichel/boat-types-recognition